 The current troubles of Evo Media – publishers of SX Magazine, SameSame and Gay News Network – as first revealed by True Crime News Weekly reflect a bigger trend faced not just by gay and lesbian media, but all traditional media around the world, writes journalist, author and queer media watcher, Bill Calder.

-OPINION: The Internet has cut a swathe through the business model of newspapers and television stations.
+TRUE OPINION: The Internet has cut a swathe through the business model of newspapers and television stations.
 Viewer numbers and revenues plummet as people move to get information online more conveniently and often free.

 Just a few years ago, at the start of this millennium, more than five million copies of gay publications were printed annually, with revenues approaching eight million dollars a year.